ondelad/Virtual-Office-Environment-Setup/README.md

 By following these steps, you will have created a new administrative account and granted it Domain Admins privileges, allowing it to manage the domain effectively.

-### Creating User Accounts
+## Step 10: Creating User Accounts

-Let's create four user accounts in Active Directory.
+Let's create three user accounts in Active Directory.

 #### Step 1: Open Active Directory Users and Computers